vitale232/pico_status/README.md

 A client application has been created to integrate the pico w and its LCD with MS Teams and outlook.
 The app requires that you configure an OAuth application in the Azure Portal for your work or school managed account.
-Once that is setup, you'll need to store some key variables from your configuration in the `.env` file within the root of the client directory.
-This file does not exist, so create
+Once that is setup, you'll need to take note of some key variables from your configuration.
+For convenience, you may want to store them in a local `.env` file, or perhaps your password manager.

-it:
+Here's an example of saving the required info to an `.env` file:

 ```shell
 touch client/.env